OpenConceptLab/oclapi2/README.md

 Every build is a candidate for release.

-In order to release please trigger the release build step in [our CI](https://ci.openmrs.org/browse/OCL-OCLAPI2/latest)
+In order to release please trigger the release build step in [our CI](https://ci.openmrs.org/browse/OCL-OCLAPI2/latest).
+Please note that the maintenance version will be automatically increased after a successful release.
+It is desired only, if you are releasing the latest build and should be turned off by setting the increaseMaintenanceRelease variable to false on the Run stage "Release" popup in other cases.

 You also need to create a deployment release [here](https://ci.openmrs.org/deploy/createDeploymentVersion.action?deploymentProjectId=205619201).
-Please set the release version to match the version defined in core/__init__.py.
+Please make sure the release version matches the version defined in core/__init__.py (except the extended GIT SHA in the release version).

-Do remember to increase maintenance release version in package.json after a successful release (if releasing the latest build).

 ### Deployment